-When a server rings in an order at a point-of-sale computer (a.k.a POS).
-I know.
-We really do call it a P-O-S, and when the system crashes in the middle of a Saturday and night and you have to get the knucklebusters out to run credit cards, it reinforces the acronym, but I digress….
-A server rings in the order on the POS in the dining room, a ticket prints out at the expo station, with the complete order on it.
+When a server rings in an order at a point-of-sale computer (a.k.a POS— I know.
+We really do call it a P-O-S, and when the system crashes in the middle of a Saturday and night and you have to get the knucklebusters out to run credit cards, it reinforces the acronym, but I digress….), when a server rings in an order on the POS in the dining room, a paper ticket prints out at the expo station in the kitchen.
+The Expo ticket has the complete order on it.

 Table 20 19:12

-2f Ribeye Steak MR
+1 Ribeye Steak MR

-1 Caesar Salad
+1 Caesar Salad – NO CROUTONS

-3 Caesar salad
+1 Caesar salad

-side of French fries
+1 side of French fries

 Table 20 19:12

-2f Ribeye Steak MR
+1 Ribeye Steak MR

-Ideally, the expediter tries to make sure that appetizers hit the table within 8-10 minutes of the time the kitchen received the order, entrees should be out within 12-15 minutes.
-Sometimes, however, if a table has ordered a ribeye well-done, the whole entrée order will wait until the steak is done.
-No matter what, that course is going to take twenty minutes.
+Ideally, the expediter tries to make sure that appetizers hit the table within 8-10 minutes of the time the kitchen received the order, entrees should be out within 12-15 minutes after they are “fired”.
+Sometimes, however, if a table has ordered a thick steak well-done, the whole entrée order will wait until the steak is done.
+No matter what else was ordered, that course is going to take twenty minutes.

 Casual restaurants call them runners, fine dining calls them backwaiters, but the position is essentially the same.
 The runner/backwaiter is the person who physically brings the plates to your table.

 Here’s the deal—the food should never be ‘auctioned’ at the table.
 EVER.
 The whole point of service is that the guests in the dining room should enjoy the company of their fellow diners and not be disrupted by the service.
-Unless the computers have gone down and we are in the middle of an alien invasion, a runner should never ask ‘who had the roughy?”
+Unless the computers have gone down and we are in the middle of an alien invasion, a runner should never ask “who had the roughy?”

 Many fast-casual restaurants cut down on the runner/ backwaiter position as the cost of food and labor has increased over the last ten years.
-Runners in particular, are not revenue generating positions, they can’t sell anything to help offset the cost of their wages.
-So if the dinner service looks lean, most floor managers will cut the expo and expedite the service themselves, or cut runners and have the servers pick up their own plates.
+Runners in particular, are not revenue generating positions– they can’t sell anything to help offset the cost of their wages—so if the dinner service looks lean, most floor managers will cut the expo and expedite the service themselves, or cut runners and have the servers pick up their own plates.